stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 ```

 **IMPORTANT NOTE: The repository `sc-rna-seq-snap-dnb-training` is intended solely for training purposes.
-To execute the Snap pipeline on individual research projects, users should instead fork and clone the main repository, `sc-rna-seq-snap`.**
+To execute the Snap pipeline on individual research projects, users should instead fork and clone the main repository, [sc-rna-seq-snap](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap).**

 ---